-Artificially propagated (for plants) Plant specimens that have been: Grown under controlled conditions; and Grown from seeds, cuttings, divisions, callus tissues or other plant tissues, spores or other propagules that either are exempt from the provisions of the Convention or have been derived from cultivated parental stock; Or, for agarwood-producing taxa, grown from seeds, seedlings, saplings, cuttings, grafting, marcoting/air-layering, divisions, plant tissues or other propagules that have been derived from wild or cultivated parental stocks, according to the definition of 'cultivated parental stock' in Resolution Conf.
-11.11 (Rev. CoP15).
-Bred in captivity (for animals) Animals born or otherwise produced in a controlled environment only if: i) the parents mated or gametes were transferred in a controlled environment (if reproduction is sexual), or the parents were in a controlled environment when development of the offspring began (if reproduction is asexual). ii) The breeding stock, to the satisfaction of the competent government authorities of the exporting country: a) was established in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental to the survival of the species in the wild; b) is maintained without the introduction of specimens from the wild, except for the occasional addition of animals, eggs or gametes, in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental laws and in a manner not detrimental to the survival of the species in the wild; b) is maintained without the introduction of specimens from the wild, except for the occasional addition of animals, eggs or gametes, in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental to the survival of the species in the wild as advised by the Scientific Authority; 1. to prevent or alleviate deleterious inbreeding, with the magnitude of such addition determined by the need for new genetic material; 2. to dispose of confiscated animals in accordance with Resolution Conf.
-10.7 (Rev. CoP15); or 3. exceptionally, for use as breeding stock; and c) 1. has produced offspring of second generation (F2) or subsequent generation (F3, F4, etc.) in a controlled environment; is managed in a manner that has been demonstrated to be capable of reliably producing second-generation offspring in a controlled environment.
-Breeding Stock The ensemble of the animals used for reproduction in a captive-breeding operation Controlled environment (for animals) / For animals: an environment that is manipulated for the purpose of producing a particular species, that has boundaries designed to prevent animals, eggs or gametes of the species from entering or leaving it, and the general characteristics of which may include but are not limited to: artificial housing; waste removal; health care; protection from predators; and artificially supplied food.
-For plants: a non-natural environment that is intensively Controlled conditions (for plants) manipulated by human intervention for the purpose of plant production.
-General characteristics of controlled conditions may include but are not limited to tillage, fertilization, weed and pest control, irrigation, or nursery operations such as potting, Cultivated parental stock (for plants) bedding or protection from weather.
-The ensemble of plants grown under controlled conditions that are used for reproduction, and which must have been to the satisfaction of the designated CITES authorities of the exporting country: established in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental to the survival of the species in the wild; and maintained in sufficient quantities for propagation so as to minimize or eliminate the need for augmentation from the wild, with such augmentation occurring only as an exception and limited to the amount necessary to maintain the vigour and productivity of the cultivated parental stock.
+Plant specimens that have been: Grown under controlled conditions; and Grown from seeds, cuttings, divisions, callus tissues or other plant tissues, spores Artificially or other propagules that either are exempt from the provisions of the Convention propagated or have been derived from cultivated parental stock: (for plants) Or, for agarwood-producing taxa, grown from seeds, seedlings, saplings, cuttings, () grafting, marcoting/air-lavering, divisions, plant tissues or other propagules that have been derived from wild or cultivated parental stocks, according to the definition of 'cultivated parental stock' in Resolution Conf.
+11 11 (Rev. CoP15) Animals born or otherwise produced in a controlled environment only if i) the parents mated or gametes were transferred in a controlled environment (if reproduction is sexual) or the parents were in a controlled environment when development of the offspring began (if reproduction is asexual) ii) The breeding stock to the satisfaction of the competent government authorities of the exporting country. a) was established in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental to the survival of the species in the wild: b) is maintained without the introduction of specimens from the wild, except for the occasional addition of animals, eggs or gametes, in accordance with the Bred in captivity provisions of CITES and relevant national laws and in a manner not detrimental to (for animals) the survival of the species in the wild as advised by the Scientific Authority: () 1. to prevent or alleviate deleterious inbreeding, with the magnitude of such addition determined by the need for new genetic material: 2. to dispose of confiscated animals in accordance with Resolution Conf.
+10.7 (Rev. CoP15); or 3. exceptionally, for use as breeding stock; and c) 1. has produced offspring of second generation (F2) or subsequent generation (F3, F4, etc.) in a controlled environment; 2. is managed in a manner that has been demonstrated to be capable of reliably producing second-generation offspring in a controlled environment.
+Breeding Stock The ensemble of the animals used for reproduction in a captive-breeding operation For animals: an environment that is manipulated for the purpose of producing a particular Controlled species, that has boundaries designed to prevent animals, eggs or gametes of the species environment from entering or leaving it, and the general characteristics of which may include but are not (for animals) / limited to: artificial housing; waste removal; health care; protection from predators; and artificially supplied food.
+For plants: a non-natural environment that is intensively Controlled manipulated by human intervention for the purpose of plant production.
+General conditions characteristics of controlled conditions may include but are not limited to tillage, (for plants) fertilization, weed and pest control, irrigation, or nursery operations such as potting, bedding or protection from weather.
+The ensemble of plants grown under controlled conditions that are used for reproduction, and which must have been to the satisfaction of the designated CITES authorities of the exporting country: Cultivated parental established in accordance with the provisions of CITES and relevant national laws stock (for plants) and in a manner not detrimental to the survival of the species in the wild; and maintained in sufficient quantities for propagation so as to minimize or eliminate the need for augmentation from the wild, with such augmentation occurring only as an exception and limited to the amount necessary to maintain the vigour and productivity of the cultivated parental stock.